 • Self-healing automations

 But as of today (2026): Start with Workflow Automation, add RPA where necessary.
+Read our guide on what workflow automation costs for the budget side.

 Checklist: Making the Right Choice